Differential Expression and the Mouse Gut-Brain Axis

 (`geom_point()`).

-We can also label genes of interest in our plot.
-Let’s label the Reg3a gene (the same one we looked up in the MGI database), as well as Pcdh12 (or protocadherin 12).
+As an example, let’s label the Reg3a gene (the same one we looked up in the MGI database), as well as Pcdh12 (or protocadherin 12).
 The two gene IDs we need to know are ENSMUSG00000079516 and ENSMUSG00000024440.

 We will create another new column in our dataset.
 We will then tell R In this new column, the genes in our list (Reg3a and Pcdh12) are named, which everything else will have a missing name.
 When we remake the volcano plot, R will only label those points that do not have missing names in the gene_label